Abhaybahuguna0000/Abhay_Task-8/Readme.md

 ## 📄 License

-This project was created for learning and educational purposes as part of a Frontend Development assignment.
+This project was developed for learning and educational purposes as part of a Frontend Development assignment.

 ---

-⭐ Thank you for checking out this project!
+⭐ Thank you for visiting this project!
+Feedback and suggestions are always welcome.